-The term 'brick sealer', 'brick sealant' or 'masonry sealer' has been around since the 1980's, often referring to a form of water seal that is applied to brick, stone or concrete walls to create a waterproof surface.
+The terms 'brick sealer', 'brick sealant' or 'masonry sealer' have been around since the 1980's, often referring to a form of water seal that is applied to brick, stone or concrete walls to create a waterproof surface.
 It does this by creating an invisible waterproof film on the surface of the brick that prevents any water from absorbing into the substrate.

 Why Would You Use A Brick Sealer?

 You may be thinking, why does a brick need to be waterproofed, surely they are already waterproof?
 The truth is, natural mineral surfaces like brick & stone are porous, meaning they absorb moisture.
 When this moisture absorbs into the substrate, it can cause a number of problems for properties.

 The first problem is relating to damp.
 This is equally problematic for solid wall constructions as it is for properties with a cavity wall.
 When the moisture soaks into the exterior wall, it can be transferred through to the internal wall of the home.
 With a solid wall construction there is simply one wall, which means the moisture can easily pass into the interior of the home.

 With a cavity wall construction, this cavity wall is designed to prevent this transfer of moisture.
 Having said this, when a cavity wall is filled by cavity wall insulation, it can remove the gap that prevents moisture from entering or escaping the building.
 Poorly fitted insulation can also cause damp problems when unfilled mortar joints, debris and wall ties covered with mortar act like a bridge for moisture to pass to the interior of the home.